On Generalizations of Some Distance Based Classifiers for HDLSS Data: Introduction

 Consider a random sample $\rchi_j=\{\bX_{j1},\ldots,\bX_{jn_j}\}$ of size $n_j$ from the $j$-th population for $1 \leq j \leq J$.
 We assume that these $n_j(\ge 2)$ observations are independent and identically distributed (i.i.d.) from a distribution function $\mathbf{F}_j$ on $\mathbb{R}^d$.
 Define $\rchi = \cup_{j=1}^J \rchi_j$ to be the full training sample of size $n=\sum_{j=1}^J n_j$.
 For simplicity of analysis, we take $J=2$.
 Let $\bmu_{jd}$ and $\Sigma_{jd}$ denote the $d$-dimensional location vector and the $d \times d$ scale matrix, respectively, corresponding to $\mathbf{F}_j$ for $j=1,2$.
 Also, assume that the following limits exist:

 Here, $\|\cdot\|$ denotes the Euclidean norm on $\mathbb{R}^d$ and ${\rm tr}(A)$ is the sum of the diagonal elements of a $d \times d$ matrix $A$.
 The constants $\nu_{12}^2$ and $\sigma_1^2,\sigma_2^2$ are measures of the location difference and scales, respectively.
-In \citet{HMN05}, the authors showed that in the HDLSS setup (when $n$ is fixed and $d$ increases), if $\nu_{12}^2<|\sigma_1^2-\sigma_2^2|$, the nearest neighbor (NN) classifier \emph{assigns all observations to the population having a smaller dispersion}.
+In \citet{HMN05}, the authors showed that in the HDLSS asymptotic regime (when $n$ is fixed and $d$ goes to infinity), if $\nu_{12}^2<|\sigma_1^2-\sigma_2^2|$, the nearest neighbor (NN) classifier \emph{assigns all observations to the population having a smaller dispersion}.
 Later, \citet{CH2009} showed that the average distance (AVG) classifier is also \emph{useless} in such a scenario.
 In other words, Euclidean distance based classifiers may not yield satisfactory performance for high-dimensional data if the location difference is masked by the scale difference.
 To address this specific problem, some modifications of these classifiers have been proposed in the literature. \citet{CH2009} identified $|\sigma^2_{1}-\sigma^2_{2}|$ as a nuisance parameter, and proposed a scale adjustment to the discriminant of the average distance classifier.
 A non-linear transformation of the covariate space followed by NN classification was proposed by \citet*{DG2016}, while \citet{PMG2016} developed a NN classifier based on a new dissimilarity index.
-However, all these modified classifiers are known to perform well in the HDLSS setup under conditions like `$\nu^2_{12}>0$' or `$\nu^2_{12}>0$ or $\sigma^2_1 \neq \sigma^2_2$'.
-To summarize, all the existing classifiers are particularly useful when the underlying distributions differ either in their locations and/or scales in high-dimensional spaces.
+However, all these modified classifiers are known to perform well in the HDLSS setup under conditions like `$\nu^2_{12}>0$' or `either $\nu^2_{12}>0$ or $\sigma^2_1 \neq \sigma^2_2$'.
+To summarize, all the existing classifiers are particularly useful in high-dimensional spaces when the underlying distributions differ either in their locations and/or scales.
 Our interest is to analyze the performance of these classifiers under more general scenarios (in particular, when $\nu_{12}^2=0$ and $\sigma_1^2=\sigma_2^2$).
 We demonstrate this by considering some classification problems involving two populations.